 Here are a few things to remember in your pursuit:

 - Clarify in your mind that wisdom is available to all.
 God does not show favoritism (Romans 2:11) and so as a believer every one of us has access to the wisdom of God.
 He does not give wisdom to some and not to others.
 You don’t need straight A’s for Christian living, be a regular church attendee or even to be a Christian for a number of years.
 No great prayer record or encyclopedia knowledge of the bible is needed.
 There is nothing that would disqualify you for wisdom, it is God’s delight to simply give it to us.
 He makes His godly wisdom available to all believers.
 (James 1:5)

 - If you are in a situation that you need wisdom, all you have to do is ask our generous God, and he will give it to you.
 He will not rebuke you for asking.
 (James 1:5) He is not going to shake his head, turn His back on you, be disappointed in you for asking.
 He will not make you feel guilty, make a big sigh, be angry with you or abandon you to figure out things by yourself.
 His word says that if you simply ask, it will be given to you.

 - He has one requirement though.
-Verses 6-7 say that when you ask him [for wisdom], be sure that your faith is in God alone, not in people, yourself, powers, crystals, chance, luck etc. You have to believe that the wisdom will come from Him because He is going to give it to you.
+In James 1:6-7 it says that when you ask Him [for wisdom], be sure that your faith is in God alone, not in people, yourself, powers, crystals, chance, luck etc. You have to believe that the wisdom will come from Him because He is going to give it to you.
 One cannot then waver – for a person with divided loyalty (God and…) is as unsettled as a wave of the sea that is blown and tossed by the wind.
 Such people should not expect to receive anything from the Lord.